 By 2018, internet penetration is predicted to jump from 37.5% in 2014 to over 55% in 2018 (1).

 The number of internet users in the region is projected to reach close to 226 million.

 Yet, despite the fact that 60% of Arabic speakers prefer browsing content in Arabic (this number jumps to 97% when you look at Saudi Arabia and Egypt alone, the two largest countries in the region)(2), the rapid rate of online adoption hasn’t been matched by a similar increase in Arabic websites and content.

-Regardless of the type of organisation or industry you’re in, if your target audience are in the Middle East, you need to be online and speaking their language.
+Regardless of the type of organization or industry you’re in, if your target audience is in the Middle East, you need to be online and speaking their language.

-Growing competition, tech savvy populations and increasingly affordable access to the digital world means Arab users expect, rather than hope, to be able to find you in the digital world.
+Growing competition, tech-savvy populations and increasingly affordable access to the digital world mean Arab users expect, rather than hope, to be able to find you in the digital world.